-Threats of a March 4 attack create disruptions but little trouble.
+Threats of a QAnon-fueled March 4 attack create disruptions but little trouble.
 Researchers say police overreacted.

 “I understand why Congress would want to be cautious, but whatever threat was presented by this conspiracy theory for March 4 wasn’t anywhere near the level for January 6,” said Rita Katz, executive director of SITE Intelligence Group, which had issued numerous reports before Jan.
 6 detailing how a violent attack was being planned online, in plain sight.
 “Some from QAnon, militia groups and far-right circles have even advised against going to D.C.”

-The Capitol Police did not immediately respond to a request for comment on Thursday.
-The statement on Wednesday about a potential assault said they couldn’t release more details because of the “sensitive nature” of the intelligence and that they would be “prepared for any potential threats.”
+The Capitol Police did not immediately respond to a request for comment Thursday.
+The department’s statement Wednesday about a potential assault said it couldn’t release more details because of the “sensitive nature” of the intelligence and that it would be “prepared for any potential threats.”

 ‘Nothing can stop what’s coming’: Far-right forums that fomented Capitol riots voice glee in aftermath